 Our mission is to support the career, workplace, and community development of Muslim American public servants and serve as a catalyst, resource, and force multiplier for the associations that represent and support them.
-MAPS aims to harness the rich, collective power of Muslim Americans across public service sectors to build a more just and equitable United States.
+MAPS aims to expand and harness the rich, collective contributions of Muslim Americans across public service sectors to build a more just and equitable United States.

 We build community across government & civil society.